SpondanB/SpondanB.github.io/docs/source/about.md

 > *Curious by default.
 Building things to find out how they work.*

-I’m **Spondan Bandyopadhyay** — an aspiring AI practitioner focused on understanding and building intelligent systems.
+I’m **Spondan Bandyopadhyay** — an AI practitioner focused on understanding and building intelligent systems.

 What draws me to artificial intelligence is not just the technology itself,